 Romanesque cemetery chapel of St. Giles was erected probably at the beginning of the 12th century or, possibly, judging by the St. Giles dedication, at the end of the eleventh century, when the cult of this saint gained popularity.
-According to tradition, its foundation is attributed to Prince Władysław Herman and his wife Judyta, while the second legend mentions Piotr Dunin as the founder.
-In Krobia is also known a legend about a hermit living in a cave near the forest, which was to outsmart death, and in the place of his cave was to stand later St. Giles church.
+According to tradition, its foundation was attributed to Prince Władysław Herman and his wife Judyta, while the second legend mentioned Piotr Dunin as the founder.

-Inside the nave in the Middle Ages there was an gallery, vaulted with three square cross bays, supported on two columns and corbels in the side walls.
-The gallery floor could be covered with analogous cross vaults.
-It would then be the only church in Poland with such a richly built gallery, with small internal dimensions of the nave (about 5.5 meters wide and about 1.5 meters deep of the gallery space).
+Inside the nave, in its western part, in the Middle Ages there was a gallery, vaulted with three square, groin bays, supported by two pillars and moulded corbels in the side walls.
+The upper floor of the gallery could be covered with analogous groin vaults.
+It would then be the only church in Poland with such a richly developed gallery, with small internal dimensions of the nave (about 5.5 meters wide and about 1.5 meters deep in the gallery space).
 The entrance to the first floor could be provided by timber stairs leading directly from the nave.

-The northern and southern walls of the nave and a short section of the chancel walls are preserved from the original, medieval building.
-The church still serves as a cemetery chapel.
-Inside, the Romanesque granite font deserves attention.
+Numerous reconstructions largely obliterated the original character of the Romanesque building.
+The northern and southern walls of the nave and a short section of the chancel walls are preserved from the original medieval church.
+In the southern façade there are traces of three bricked up Romanesque windows and a Gothic window.
+The apse and the west facade are entirely early modern structures.
+The church functions as a cemetery chapel.
+Inside, the Romanesque granite baptismal font deserves attention.

 Różański A., Jednoprzestrzenne kościoły romańskie z terenu Wielkopolski, Poznań 2010.